 Mixed lymphocyte reaction

-Test your immunomodulatory drug by measuring effects on proliferation in a mixed lymphocyte reaction (MLR).
+Test your immunomodulatory drug by measuring effects on T cell proliferation in a mixed lymphocyte reaction (MLR).

-The allogenic immune reaction, when lymphocytes of two different donors are combined, results in T cell activation.
-The resulting proliferation and/or production of cytokines can be analyzed several days after start of culture.
-Effects of your immunoactivatory or immunosuppresive drugs can be determined in this MLR.
+The MLR is based on an allogeneic immune reaction that occurs when lymphocytes of two different donors are co-cultured, resulting in T cell activation.
+As a read-out for this activation, proliferation and/or cytokine production is analyzed several days after start of culture.
+The effects of your immunomodulatory drug on T cell activation induced by antigen presenting cells can be determined with an MLR.

-PBMCs of two donors will be mixed 1:1 and cultured in presence and absence of compound(s) of interest.
+In the above example, PBMCs of two donors are mixed 1:1 and cultured in the presence and absence of the compound(s) of interest.

 - Rapid setup

 Example of a mixed lymphocyte reaction (MLR)

 Comparison of the effect of 3 biosimilars on T cell proliferation via 3H thymidine incorporation after an MLR

 Here, the effect of low and high doses of 3 different biosimilars (A, B and C) on T cell proliferation were assessed.
 PBMCs from two healthy donors were co-cultured in an MLR.
 T cell proliferation was measured by the high-troughput method of 3H thymidine incorporation.